lfrsales/formed-fragments/README.md

 # Formed Fragments - Liferay 7.3

+> NOTICE: This project has been moved to the [Demo Fragment Collections](https://github.com/lfrsales/demo-fragment-collections) project.

 This project has been created with [generator-liferay-fragments][1].
 You can read how to manage this project in the [generator documentation][2].